genrique98/moonset/src/content/blog/weird-cliche.md

 <br/>

 <br/>
-I will write about some or all of these fears because they are ideas and habits that will have come up as I’m building and writing for this site.
+I will write about some or all of these fears because they are just ideas and habits that will come up as I’m building and writing for this site.